LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 - Visualizes data in 3D with wedges indicating sensor detection zones and grids for density mapping.

 ### Interactive Analysis:
-- Provides sliders for navigating through frames and exploring data changes.
+- Allows navigation through frames using a slider widget.
-- Displays cumulative and per-frame data along with occupancy grids and historical patterns.
+- Updates visualization dynamically for better analysis.

 ## ObjectDetectionSubMaps.py
 This script focuses on 2D clustering and visualization, detecting objects using DBSCAN and aggregating frames into submaps to improve detection accuracy.